 UGC NET Selection Process -Normalization

-In the UGC NET Exam 2022 will held in multi-shift.
-In that way we have raw marks obtained by the candidates in different shifts/sessions which will be converted to NTA Score (percentile).
+The UGC NET Exam 2023 will be held in a multi-shift.
+In that way, we have raw marks obtained by the candidates in different shifts/sessions which will be converted to NTA Score (percentile).
 NTA Score will be calculated corresponding to the raw marks obtained by a candidate.